CyberTimon/Powerpointer-For-Local-LLMs/README.md

  - Powerpointer doesn't use MARP.
 It directly creates the powerpoints so you can easily make changes to them or finish it within PowerPoint
  - It also makes placeholders for images
  - You can select between 7 designs to make the PowerPoints more beautiful
- - Runs locally on your machine so zero privacy
+ - Runs locally on your computer so there are no privacy concerns

 # How it works:
 - It asks the user about the informations of the PowerPoint